New tools to improve performance

 In short, “reporting is for observation.
 Analytics is for actions.”

-Looking at reporting vs analytics this way tells us both analytics and reporting are dependent on each other.
+Looking at reporting and analytics this way shows us they’re dependent on each other.

-If you want actionable insights or recommendations from raw data, you’ll first need to organize and format it – something that reporting does for you.
+If you want actionable insights or recommendations from raw data, you’ll first need to organize and format it – which is what reporting takes care of.

 Similarly, reporting without analytics is useless at its core.
 Because then you have an idea of what’s happening based on the data gathered, but no way to interpret it into actionable takeaways to execute.

-Keeping this in mind, the use cases of both differ.
-“Analytics is useful for ad hoc interpretation of data to answer specific questions related to user behavior, trends, etc. so that improvements can be implemented,” Sean Carrigan from MobileQubes writes.
+Sean Carrigan of MobileQubes adds that “analytics is useful for ad hoc interpretation of data to answer specific questions related to user behavior, trends, etc. so that improvements can be implemented.

 Related: Marketing Reporting: The KPIs, Reports, & Dashboard Templates You Need to Get Started